sirodoht/sirodoht.com/content/blog/the-miu-formal-system.md

 template = "post.html"
 +++

 When I started my undergraduate studies on Computer Science I was very enthusiastic about the theoretical foundations I was about to learn.
-In this quest I googled “best computer science books”.
-This will get you most of the CS classic and among them you will find *[Gödel, Escher, Bach: An Eternal Golden Braid](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach)*, a quite peculiar book.
+In this quest, I googled “best computer science books”.
+This will get you most of the CS classic and among them, you will find *[Gödel, Escher, Bach: An Eternal Golden Braid](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach)*, a quite peculiar book.

 *Gödel, Escher, Bach: An Eternal Golden Braid* (GEB from here on) started as a treatise on the proof of Gödel’s [Incompleteness Theorems](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems#First_incompleteness_theorem), two of the most disruptive theorems in the field of Mathematics.